NEARBuilders/near-bos-webcomponent/README.md

 ### Hot Reload

 The above strategies require changes to be reflected either on page reload, or from a fresh rpc request.
-For faster updates, there is an option to `enablehotreload`, which will try to connect to a web socket server on the same port and use redirectMap with most recent data.
+For faster updates, there is an option in `config` to enable hot reload via dev.hotreload (see [configurations](#configuration-options)), which will try to connect to a web socket server on the same port and use redirectMap with most recent data.

-This feature works best when accompanied with [bos-workspace](https://github.com/nearbuilders/bos-workspace), which will automatically inject it to the `enablehotreload` attribute if you provide the path to your web component's dist, or a link to it stored on [NEARFS](https://github.com/vgrichina/nearfs).
+This feature works best when accompanied with [bos-workspace](https://github.com/nearbuilders/bos-workspace), which will automatically inject a config to the attribute if you provide the path to your web component's dist, or a link to it stored on [NEARFS](https://github.com/vgrichina/nearfs).
 See more in [Customizing the Gateway](https://github.com/NEARBuilders/bos-workspace?tab=readme-ov-file#customizing-the-gateway).
 It can be disabled with the `--no-hot` flag.

 ## Configuring Ethers